cryptocreeper94-sudo/pulse/replit.md

 The application uses a workflow-based architecture to process user messages through an AI agent that has access to specialized market analysis tools.
 It maintains conversation history and user watchlists using PostgreSQL storage, enabling personalized and context-aware interactions.

+**New in v2.1**: DEX pair and meme coin support via Dexscreener integration with specialized rug-risk detection, liquidity scoring, and visual price charts.

 ## User Preferences

 Preferred communication style: Simple, everyday language.